phillarmonic/drun/README.md

 # drun (do run)

-A **high-performance** YAML-based task runner with first-class positional arguments, powerful templating, and intelligent dependency management.
+A **high-performance** YAML-based task runner with first-class arguments, powerful templating, and intelligent dependency management.
 Optimized for speed with microsecond-level operations and minimal memory usage.

 ## Requirements